If Eleanor Rigby Had Met ChatGPT: A Study on Loneliness in a Post-LLM World: Discussion

-Throughout our analysis, a recurring theme was the remarkably large amount of toxic content, frequently involving a paraphilia or role play.
-While by itself it is not indicative of loneliness, it is within the definition of loneliness, which involves the perceived lack of fulfilling relationships.
-Indeed, the disproportionate amount of this type of content towards women (22$\times$ versus 5$\times$) and specifically against minors (33\% versus 20\%) is particularly concerning, and may be explained as a type of radicalisation.
-While guardrails avoiding the output of toxic content were generally effective, the model was frequently tricked to generate harmful content in role-playing scenarios.
+A recurring subject was the amount of toxic content (55\%), often involving a paraphilia or role play.
+By itself it is not indicative of loneliness; but it is within the definition, which includes the perceived lack of fulfilling relationships.
+The volume of this content aimed at women (49\% versus 11\% of the main corpus) and minors (r.
+28\% and 5\%) may be explained as a type of radicalisation.
+Behavioural guardrails were effective in dialogue: ChatGPT never output explicitly toxic content, albeit sometimes its output could have aggravated sensitive scenarios.
+That said, it was often (26\%) tricked into outputting harmful content via role-playing.

-Toxic dialogues not involving role play or other types of (toxic) writing assistance showed that lonely users seeking confrontation tended to turn hostile quickly and remain engaged for much longer than the non-toxic, lonely dialogues.
-It was unclear, however, whether the model was able to calm or provide any type of help to this class of users.
-However, the inability of the model to dissuade the user---or, at least, alter the course of the discussion---ties back to our points from \secref{overreliance}, and suggests that the model is only effective at mitigating loneliness when the users are willing, or at least, receptive to other points of view.
-Otherwise, they are non-committal and will maintain the polarity of the dialogue.
+Toxic dialogues not involving role play or other types of (toxic) writing assistance showed that lonely users seeking confrontation tended to turn hostile quickly and remained engaged for much longer than the non-toxic, lonely dialogues.
+It was unclear whether ChatGPT was able to calm or provide any type of help in this scenario.
+The inability of the model to dissuade the user, or, at least, steer the discussion, ties back to our points from \secref{overreliance} and suggests--but not proves--that ChatGPT is only effective at mitigating loneliness when the users are willing, or receptive to other points of view.
+Else they maintain the dialogue's polarity.